 Both Butler and Chassagne come from interesting backgrounds; Butler grew up Mormon, spent part of his childhood in Buenos Aires, and is the grandson of jazz guitarist and bandleader Alvino Rey.
-The part-Haitian Chassagne’s previous musical experience was playing recorder in a pre-Renaissance medieval band.
+The part-Haitian Chassagne’s previous musical experience was playing the recorder in a pre-Renaissance medieval band.

 Arcade Fire Album Reviews

-The title Funeral was inspired by the deaths of several relatives of the band during recording, including Chassagne’s mother and grandmother, and Butler’s grandfather, big bandleader and pedal steel player Alvino Rey.
+The title Funeral was inspired by the deaths of several relatives of the band during recording, including Chassagne’s mother and grandmother, and Butler’s grandfather, big band leader and pedal steel player Alvino Rey.
 While they’re firmly part of the indie camp, even on this debut their individual sound is established.

 Funeral is a very strong debut, and it deservedly won polls for best album of both 2004 and 2005; it wasn’t released until 2005 outside of North America.

 While Regine took a couple of lead vocals on Funeral, here she only sings the lightweight first half of the multi-part ‘Black Wave/Bad Vibrations′, almost another respite before Butler′s dramatic lead vocal takes over.
-As well as ‘Keep The Car Running′ and ‘Intervention′, other immediate songs include the propulsive ‘No Cars Go′, and the climactic, cathartic closer ‘My Body Is A Cage′.
-Even the more low key stuff′s engaging; ‘Ocean Of Noise′ has a low key arrangement, but still sounds majestic on the basis of its grandiose melody, while ‘(Antichrist Television Blues)′ sacrifices melody for the urgent, Springsteen-like acoustic guitar and vocal.
+As well as ‘Keep The Car Running′ and ‘Intervention′, other accessible songs include the propulsive ‘No Cars Go′, and the climactic, cathartic closer ‘My Body Is A Cage′.
+Even the more low key material is engaging; ‘Ocean Of Noise′ has a low key arrangement but still sounds majestic on the basis of its grandiose melody, while ‘(Antichrist Television Blues)′ sacrifices melody for the urgent, Springsteen-like acoustic guitar and vocal.
 It feels like there′s tons of interesting Christian allegory in this record, especially ‘The Well And The Lighthouse′, where the protagonist chooses a dark well (“You fool, now that you know your end is near; you always fall for what you desire or what you fear”) over the lighthouse (“If you leave them ships are gonna wreck”).

-Neon Bible is a worthy successor to Funeral, showcasing a band that′s quirky yet majestic, with a charismatic, engaging front man.
+Neon Bible is a worthy successor to Funeral, showcasing a band that′s quirky yet majestic, with a charismatic, engaging frontman.

-Arcade Fire’s third album raised their profile as one of the Indie rock bands to break through close to the mainstream.
+Arcade Fire’s third album raised their profile as one of the Indie rock bands to breakthrough close to the mainstream.
 Notably, The Suburbs won a Grammy for Album of the Year, famously provoking an outburst from Rosie O’Donnell who used social media to decry the choice on the grounds that she’d never heard of them.
 It’s a conceptual album, evoked by the Butler’s upbringing in suburban Texas.
 Win Butler has described the album’s sound palette as a mixture of Depeche Mode and Neil Young, which is uncannily accurate.

 The Suburbs is a successful concept album for the Arcade Fire – a long, yet satisfying album that’s an excellent addition to their catalogue.

 Reflektor was inspired by Win Butler’s first visit to Haiti, his wife’s birthplace.
 The band drew on the influence of Haitian rara music, making an album that’s more dance-able than anything they’d made previously.
-The band enlisted LCD Soundsystem front-man James Murphy as a producer, and recorded the album in multiple studios at a cost of US $1.6 million.
+The band enlisted LCD Soundsystem front-man James Murphy as a producer and recorded the album in multiple studios at a cost of US $1.6 million.